-- burstinterval [= <burstinterval>] reports or sets the time between the first measurement of two consecutive bursts; it is not the gap between the end of one burst and the start of the next.
-The <burstinterval> is specified in milliseconds. - The absolute limits of the permitted range are 1000 (one second) to 86400000 (24 hours), and the <burstinterval> must be set to a multiple of 1000.
-However, before the instrument can be enabled for sampling the value set must also be consistent with the measurement period and burstlength. - burstlength [= <burstlength>] reports or sets the number of measurements taken in each burst.
+burstinterval [= <burstinterval>] reports or sets the time between the first measurement of two consecutive bursts; it is not the gap between the end of one burst and the start of the next.
+The <burstinterval> is specified in milliseconds.
+The absolute limits of the permitted range are 1000 (one second) to 86400000 (24 hours), and the <burstinterval> must also be consistent with the measurement period and burstlength.

+burstlength [= <burstlength>] reports or sets the number of measurements taken in each burst.
 The permitted range is 2 to 65535, but before the instrument can be enabled for sampling the value set must also be consistent with the measurement period and burstinterval.

-The constraining relationship between the burst parameters is: burstinterval > (burstlength \ period).
+In tide mode, the constraining relationship between sampling parameters is: burstinterval > (burstlength period)